CAELESTIS-Project-EU/AMLtool/README.md

 - lxml

 AutomationML files are xml based files.
 There is an editor to help with the visualization of the files to be downloaded from: https://www.automationml.org/download-archive/.

+## Acknowledgement
+This work has been developed in the CAELESTIS project.
+This project has received funding from the European Union’s HORIZON research and innovation program under grant agreement nº 101056886